 In special circumstances when a new typeface needs to be introduced, approval from the Division of Marketing and Communications is required.

-Sherman Serif is the primary typeface of Syracuse University.
+Sherman Sans is the primary typeface of Syracuse University.
 It can be used as a display or text font, however, using it as a display font is preferred.

-No other serif typeface should be used in combination with or in place of Sherman.
+No other sans serif typeface should be used in combination with or in place of Sherman.

 Lining numerals set as the default, but when appropriate, old style figures can be used.